 At the heart of all our projects is a focus on eliminating discrimination and promoting equality in relation to age, disability, gender reassignment, marriage/civil partnership and same sex marriage, pregnancy and maternity/paternity, race, religion or belief, sex and sexual orientation (groups that are protected by the Equality Act).
 We do this by ensuring that equality, diversity and inclusion is considered routinely in how services are designed, delivered and assessed for success.

 We also coordinate funding bids to tackle unfair and avoidable differences in health between different groups of people, focusing on specific areas of need.

 Examples of our work

-The Lambeth Together Equality Diversity and Inclusion programme has been involved in an advisory capacity on initiatives such as:
+The Lambeth Together Equality Diversity and Inclusion Working Group has been involved in an advisory capacity on initiatives such as: